bajamircea/bajamircea.github.io/_posts/2015-10-31-dependency-injection-interface.markdown

 The advantages are:

   - It makes it trivial to unit test in isolation classes that are in the middle of the application logic.
-For this alone I'm willing to forego it's problems.
+For this alone I'm willing to forego its problems (until a better option becomes feasible).
   - Constructor injection makes it obviously (compiler checks it) which dependencies need to be created to instantiate a class.
 That is better than using a setter method to inject dependencies.